Ryan Esson

-Ryan John Esson (born 19 March 1980) is a Scottish former professional football goalkeeper who is the head coach of Highland league side Strathspey Thistle.
+Ryan John Esson (born 19 March 1980) is a Scottish former professional football goalkeeper who was most recently the head coach of Highland league side Rothes.
 Esson started his career in 2000, in the Scottish Premier League, as a goalkeeper for Aberdeen.
 He has also played for Shrewsbury Town and Hereford United.

 Career

 Aberdeen

 Esson started his career with his hometown club Aberdeen in the Scottish Premier League, debuting on 14 May 2000 in the 5–1 win over Kilmarnock.
 Aberdeen got to the 2000 Scottish Cup Final, and after only three minutes of the match Jim Leighton (playing in his last career game) sustained a serious head injury.
 Due to teams only being able to name three substitutes at the time, Esson was not on the bench and Robbie Winters was forced to go in goal wearing Esson's jersey.
 He became Aberdeen's first-choice keeper for 2000–01.
 After losing his place the following season, he had a brief loan spell at Rotherham United in March to May 2002.

 Esson did not play at all in the 2002–03 season and only twice in 2003–04, but played the majority of Aberdeen's games in 2004–05.
 The former Scotland Youth and U21 international was an unused substitute when the senior side played the USA in November 2005.

 His contract expired at the end of the 2005–06 season, and after playing in 18 matches during the campaign, he decided to leave the club in order to seek more first team games.
 His final appearance was against Celtic in May 2006.